dmalawey/scuttlemini/design.md

 ### Frame
 The aluminum rectangular frame, and DIN rail mounting configuration.

+* Material : Aluminum extrusion (2020 profile, Width: 160mm, Length: 200mm, Height: 20mm).
+  * Lightweight yet strong, suitable for a 10kg payload.
+  * Compatible with DIN rail mounting for easy assembly of submodules. (in progress)

 ### Wheel Assembly
 Design for wheel module with wheel, bearings, shaft, pulley, motor, and belt as needed.

+* Wheels : Inline skate wheels (80mm diameter).
+  * Provide excellent grip and smooth movement.
+* Bearings : Standard 608ZZ bearings for durability and ease of replacement.
+* Motors : DC motors
+  *
+* Belts and Pulleys :
+  *
 ### Prints
 Special notes for printed parts

 ### Unique parts
 Discussion of parts that differ from a downscaled version of SCUTTLE Original design.

+* Redesigned Brackets : Adapted from SCUTTLE 3030 to fit the smaller 2020 extrusion. (but still can be improve)
+* Solar Panel Mount : Custom-designed to integrate solar charging capabilities.

 ## BOM
 Parts list